mendix/docs/content/refguide/charts-configuration.md

 ---
 title: "Chart Configuration"
 parent: "chart-widgets"
+menu_order: 10
 tags: ["Charts", "Widgets", "Desktop Modeler", "Chart Configuration", "Configuration"]
 ---

 ## 1 Introduction

 This guide explains the options for configuring chart widgets.
+The chart widgets are included in Mendix starter apps based on Atlas UI.
+They can be included in other Mendix apps by downloading them from the Mendix App Store here: https://appstore.home.mendix.com/link/app/105695/.

-It covers the following widgets:
+This guide covers the following widgets:

 * Area chart
 * Bar chart